 Win-loss analysis tells you why you lost the deal.
 We tell you what that buyer is saying about you right now.

-We anonymously interview your lost prospects and churned customers to find out what you could have done differently, what they are saying about you now, and what to fix first.
+Not what your CRM says.
+Not what your team tells you.
+Anonymous interviews with your lost prospects and churned customers to find out what you did well, what you could have done differently, and what to fix first.

 85% of closed-lost data in your CRM is either completely wrong or missing vital information.